ricardo1470/holbertonschool-machine_learning/supervised_learning/0x0A-object_detection/README.md

 ---

 ## License
-*`Javascript - Web JQuery` is open source and therefore free to download and use without permission.*
+*`Object Detection` is open source and therefore free to download and use without permission.*

 <a href="url"><img src="https://www.holbertonschool.com/holberton-logo.png" align="middle" width="100" height="30"></a>